 Each source should have its counting number in the list.

-– a book: name and initials of the author (if there are more than three authors, first three authors should be specified), book full title, place of publication, publisher, year of publication.
+– a book: name and initials of the author (if there are more than three authors, first sixth authors should be specified), book full title, place of publication, publisher, year of publication, pages.

 Example: 1.
-Euwals R., Dagevos J., Gijsberts M. et al. Immigration, integration and the labour market: Turkish immigrants in Germany and the Netherlands.
-Bonn : IZA, 2007.
+Euwals R, Dagevos J, Gijsberts M. Immigration, integration and the labour market: Turkish immigrants in Germany and the Netherlands.
+Bonn: IZA; 2007.
+120 p.

 – articles from the journals, collections, materials and conferences, etc.:

-- a) the list of bibliographic references should be also written in English language;
+d) the list of bibliographic references should be also written in Roman alphabet;

-Scopus and other international scientometrical database do not recommend to use the following documents, specified in References:
+Should not use the following documents, specified in References:

 – anonymous sources and regulatory documents (regulations, laws, instructions, etc.) that will not be indexed in citation databases;